-While I graduated college in May 2017, I’ve been thinking and asking too many questions for 23 years now.
-I like to wonder about people and why they think how they think, and have a knack for writing and telling stories.
-My professional experience comprises of journalism, international communications, research and branding.
-Ultimately, working at SEEK was a no-brainer as I constantly use skills developed in all of these areas, and I get to learn how to be a better person while I’m at it.
+My professional experience comprises of journalism, international communications, research and marketing.
+Ultimately, working at SEEK allowed me to inject empathy into my two passions and to use these skills to help brands uphold the human story in all that they do.
+I constantly use skills developed in all of these areas, and I get to learn how to be a better person while I’m at it.